gluwa/ccnext-testnet-bridge-examples/README.md

 # ccnext-testnet-bridge-example
-This repository facilitates three examples that make use of the CCNext decentralized oracle.
+This repository helps potential users and builders to explore the new Creditcoin cross-chain feature set code named `CCNext`.
+It facilitates three examples that make use of the `Creditcoin Decentralized Oracle` and `Universal Smart Contracts`.
 All of these tutorials make use of one of the simplest uses for an oracle, token bridging!

 Tutorial 1, `hello-bridge`, is an example which demonstrates oracle usage from the perspective of an end user.
-Hello bridge makes use of pre-existing smart contracts on Sepolia and on the CCNext Testnet so that the user only needs to worry about triggering steps of the oracle data provisioning process.
+Hello bridge makes use of pre-existing smart contracts on Sepolia and on the Creditcoin USC Testnet so that the user only needs to worry about triggering steps of the oracle data provisioning process.

 Tutorial 2, `custom-contracts-bridging`.
 This is a more involved process which simulates the most basic builder experience.
 First we launch the contracts for our own dApp, then we trigger bridging that makes use of our new contracts.